General

 Similar Species

-Leach's Storm-Petrel: Wilson's Storm-Petrel has whiter rump, squared tail, and yellow feet often protruding beyond tail.
-Band-rumped Storm-Petrel has an undivided rump patch.
-Black Storm-Petrel has dark rump.
+Leach's Storm-Petrel: Wilson's Storm-Petrel has squared tail, whiter rump, and yellow feet, often protruding beyond tail in flight.